thesayreh/cs2-internal-triggerbot/README.md

 ## Structure

 📁 Project Root
 ├── dllmain.cpp  # Core logic and entry point
 ├── include.h   # Imports, headers, WinAPI
 ├── offsets.h   # Reversed game offsets (cs2 dumper)
 ├── minhook/    # (Included but unused)

 ---

 ## Build Instructions

 - Build as DLL using Visual Studio (x64, Release)
 - Inject with any DLL injector (Xenos, GH Injector)
 - Press `END` to stop the trigger thread

 ---

+## Last Update

+- **offsets.h** was updated on **2025-06-11** — offsets are current and tested.

+---

 ## License

 This project is released under the MIT License.
 For educational and reverse engineering practice only.